Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu, Hawaiʻi

 Parking for the Hawaiʻi Loa Ridge Trail is located at the very end of Puʻuikena Drive at the top of Hawaiʻi Loa Ridge; the private neighborhood at the base of the trail.

-On top of this, you may also be turned away if you arrive too close to sunset, so my advice is to arrive no later than two and a half hours before sunset.
+Furthermore, you may also be turned away if you arrive too close to sunset, so my advice is to arrive no later than two and a half hours before sunset, and don’t forget to place the parking pass on the dash of your vehicle before you hike.

 Google Maps Directions: Hawaiʻi Loa Ridge Trailhead